 Maximize your savings ability by starting early.
 Your future self will thank you.

 If saving for retirement hasn’t been top of mind, you’re far from alone.
 Forty-five percent of workers 25-34 years old say neither they nor their spouse has started saving for retirement, according to the EBRI survey.

 You can get started by taking inventory of the retirement savings options at your disposal.
-Perhaps your company offers a retirement savings plan that you can enroll in; they might even match your contributions from each paycheck up to a certain percentage to help you save.
+Perhaps your company offers a 401(k) that you can enroll in; they might even match your contributions from each paycheck up to a certain percentage to help you save.

 Not every employer offers its own plan, so the next place to look could be an Individual Retirement Account, or an IRA.
 An IRA is a retirement savings fund that features tax-free growth on your earnings.